w7sst/MorseRunner/.github/CONTRIBUTING.md

 The following is a set of guidelines for contributing to Morse Runner CE.
 These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.
+Use your best judgment, and feel free to propose changes to this document in a pull request.

 > This file will help people contribute to the project.
 It explains what types of contributions are needed and describes how the process works.